 How we handle your homeowners or condominium association in Gainesville

 We require that the renter abide by all community and association covenants.
-To help us in this duty, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+To help us in this endeavor, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
 Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to turn in the old passes before new passes can be issued.
+In some communities, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference